-13.2.
+14.2.
 Children with Disabilities or Special Educational Needs

-- 13.2.1.
-Our schools are committed to ensure that children with special educational needs and/or disabilities have exactly the same human rights to be safe from abuse and neglect, to be protected from harm and achieve the same outcomes as non-disabled children.
-We recognise that disabled children do however require additional action because they can experience greater vulnerability as a result of negative attitudes and because they may have additional needs relatingto physical, sensory, cognitive and/or communication impairments. - 13.2.2.
-This understanding is incorporated into our staff training, so that we all remain vigilant to identifying the additional vulnerabilities for these children in our care and provide the appropriate level and type of pastoral support. - 13.2.3.
-Staff should bear in mind that additional difficulties may exist when recognising abuse and neglect in children with special educational needs and/or disabilities.
-This can include assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration, that children with special educational needs and/or disabilities can be disproportionally impacted by, for example, bullying without outwardly showing any signs, and there can be communication barriers in overcoming these difficulties. - 13.2.4.
+- 14.2.1.
+Our schools are committed to ensure that children and young people with special educational needs and/or disabilities have exactly the same human rights to be safe from abuse, neglect and exploitation, to be protected from harm and achieve the same outcomes as non-disabled children/young people.
+We recognise that disabled children and young people do however require additional action because they can experience greater vulnerability as a result of negative attitudes and because they may have additional needs relating to physical, sensory, cognitive and/or communication impairments. - 14.2.2.
+This understanding is incorporated into our staff training, so that we all remain vigilant to identifying the additional vulnerabilities for these children and young people in our care andprovide the appropriate level and type of pastoral support. - 14.2.3.
+Staff should bear in mind that additional difficulties may exist when recognising abuse, neglect and exploitation in children and young people with special educational needs and/or disabilities.
+This can include assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child or young person's disability without further exploration, that children and young people with special educational needs and/or disabilities can be disproportionally impacted by, for example, bullying without outwardly showing any signs, and there can be communication barriers in overcoming these difficulties. - 14.2.4.
 Further detail is set out in the Special Educational Needs and Disabilities policy.

-13.3.
-Children with a family member in prison
+14.3.
+Children with a family member in prison or custody

-- 13.3.1.
-These children are at risk of poor outcomes including poverty, stigma, isolation, and poor mental health.
-NICCO (National Information Centre on Children of Offenders) provides information to support professionals working with offenders and their children, to help mitigate negative consequence for those children. - 13.4.
-Child Sexual Exploitation and Child Criminal Exploitation:
+14.3.1.
+These children and young people are at risk of poor outcomes including poverty, stigma, isolation, andpoor mental health.
+NICCO (National Information Centre on Children of Offenders) provides information to support professionals working with offenders and their children/young people, to help mitigate negative consequence for those children/young people.
+14.4.
+Child Sexual Exploitation and Child Criminal Exploitation